tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_2.md

 ### Customer meeting

-At the start of the week we had our first customer meeting which was presenting our initial idea for the game.
-The customer was happy with the premise of a mining based game where the user is able to interact with the map, whether it be destroying or building.
+At the start of the week, we had our first customer meeting which was presenting our initial idea for the game.
+The customer was happy with the premise of a mining-based game where the user is able to interact with the map, whether it be destroying or building.
 We did not present a rigid plot.
-Instead we simply suggested the idea of the player falling down a hole where they awake and see a small figure approach (name: Pebble).
+Instead, we simply suggested the idea of the player falling down a hole where they awake and see a small figure approach (name: Pebble).
 Pebble explains the world they are now in and that he can help the player escape back above the surface.
 We suggested that Pebble could be the imagination of the main player, which could lead to many story plots.
 The feature we suggested was sanity which could change throughout the game.
 As the player gets more insane Pebble will help the player out more.
 This game mechanic can be used to help the player when they are stuck.
-The customer liked the idea of this and how we can implement this, and suggested we looked into Senua’s sacrifice.
+The customer liked the idea of this and how we can implement this and suggested we looked into Senua’s sacrifice.
 Finally, we showed some potential art styles for the game.
 The customer expressed interest in the high resolution with earth tones

 We showed the progress of our game development.
 This was the UML diagram and game architecture.
 As the customer is very well versed in software engineering he suggested we look into Research Model view, and adapt out UML.
 We also showed the basic character moving around the screen to show visual game progress.
 All of these are shown in previous examples.

 \pagebreak